 Finally, in May of 2012, at the encouragement of others, I made a police report.
 When I made the report, DeVall was in the U.S., but when the police attempted to bring DeVall in for questioning, he fled to Bolivia at the recommendation of his pastor (Paul Kingsbury of North Love Baptist Church, see below).

 Later he wrote me a letter asking forgiveness for what he had done, but minimizing the extent of the crime.
 In that letter he said, “I am willing to do whatever needs to be done to handle this matter in a Biblical way.
 I will cooperate and work with all those who are involved with the issue.”
 However, in subsequent conversations I had with his mission board, it became clear that he was never planning to return to the U.S., as he did not want to face the risk of prosecution.

 In the meantime, pressure was being brought against University administrators regarding how they had mishandled sexual abuse cases, and in 2012 University administrators hired GRACE (Godly Response to Abuse in a Christian Environment) to conduct an investigation as to how they had handled abuse (link to report).

 At that time, GRACE wanted to interview anyone who had been involved with the school whose abuse situation had been mishandled.
 It was hard for me to give details about this story, but I did, because I wanted so much for the University to tell the truth about what had happened, and I wanted them to change and truly desire to help others.

 During GRACE’s investigation of this crime, they sought interviews with both the mission board and DeVall himself, but neither would agree to be interviewed.
-(See footnote 80 in the report here.)
+(See footnote 80 on page 99 of the report here.)

 The University never did tell the truth about what happened to me or others, and I have yet to see significant change in their approach to counseling and reporting.